-On May 14, 2015, we entered into Amended and Restated Change of Control and Severance agreements with Ms. Anderson and Mr. Hall.
-We also entered into a Change of Control and Severance agreement with Mr. Kennedy on February 15, 2017.
 Each of these agreements has an initial term of four years, which term automatically renews for additional one-year periods unless either party provides written notice of non-renewal at least 60 days prior to the date of automatic renewal and which term extends for one year from a "change of control," as defined in the agreement, if such change of control occurs within the final 12 months of the initial term or the term as extended through automatic renewal.

+Outside of a Change in Control.
 Pursuant to each of the agreements, if the named executive officer is terminated by us without "cause" (as defined in the agreement), or terminates his or her employment for "good reason" (as defined in the agreement), each outside the period beginning two months prior to and ending 12 months following a change of control, or the "change of control period" (as defined in the agreement), he or she is entitled to the following benefits:

-Ms. Anderson: (i) 12 months of salary continuation from the termination date, (ii) a lump sum payment equal to her pro-rated annual bonus for performance up to the end of the applicable performance period and (iii) accelerated vesting equal to 50% of any outstanding equity awards along with the extension of the post-termination exercise period of such awards to 24 months after the termination date.
+Ms. Anderson: (i) 12 months of salary continuation from the termination date, (ii) a lump sum payment equal to her prorated annual bonus for performance up to the end of the applicable performance period and (iii) accelerated vesting equal to 50% of any outstanding equity awards (and with respect to equity awards subject to performance, assuming "target" level performance; provided, however that the PSU granted in March 2018 is not eligible for this accelerated vesting if its performance period has not yet been completed) along with the extension of the post-termination exercise period of such awards to 24 months after the termination date.